 UUID Generator

-Generate UUID v4 (random) or UUID v7 (time-ordered) in bulk — up to 1000 at a time.
-Uppercase, no-hyphens, brace-wrapped variants supported.
-Cryptographically secure, in-browser.
+Generate UUID v4 (random) or v7 (time-ordered) in bulk, up to 1000 at once.
+Uppercase, no-hyphen, brace-wrapped variants.
+Cryptographically secure.

 How It Works